pCloud vs Google Drive: Protection vs Collaboration

 There are many cloud storage services to choose from and we at Cloudwards.net strive to make it easy for you to do so.
 It’s particularly annoying when you can’t decide between two services.
-In this article, we’re going to do a pCloud vs. Google Drive head-to-head to help you pick one. pCloud is near the top of our best cloud storage comparison, while Google Drive has 800 million users.
+In this article, we’re going to do a pCloud vs. Google Drive head-to-head to help you pick one. pCloud is near the top of our online storage price comparison, while Google Drive has 800 million users.

 Cloud storage services focus on different factors, such as productivity, security and third-party integrations. pCloud and Google Drive don’t target the same market, but we can compare them in the same categories.
 It’s up to you to determine which is the most important.